DOM Inspection for Dynamic Content

 False positives typically stem from hydration delays or unhandled lazy-loading sequences.
 Replace arbitrary setTimeout calls with explicit waitForSelector assertions using state: 'attached'.
 Increase execution timeouts for slow-rendering data grids and virtualized lists.

-Validate structural landmarks only after client-side routing completes and the URL stabilizes.
+Validate structural landmarks only after client-side routing completes and the URL stabilizes — and confirm focus lands on the new view, as detailed in testing focus management after client-side route changes.
 Enable verbose mutation logging to trace DOM insertion sequences and pinpoint exact race conditions.
-Ensure your routing validation covers Automating Landmark Region Validation in Modern Layouts to catch missing <main> or <nav> boundaries during SPA transitions.

 Common Pitfalls